-If the students do not come with these examples themselves, give them clues to draw these tilted rectangles and find their areas and perimeters.
+If the students do not come up with these examples themselves, give them clues to draw these tilted rectangles and find their areas and perimeters.

-In these tasks, the students will work with 3 numbers; 36, 17 and 24.
+In these tasks, the students will work with 3 numbers; 36, 17, and 24.
 Each of these numbers gives different types of rectangles whose area is that number.

-In the case of 36, you get a square (side 6 units) along with a few more rectangles, you will also get tilted rectangles whose area is 36 sq. units.
+In the case of 36, you get a square (side 6 units) along with a few more rectangles; you will also get tilted rectangles whose area is 36 square units.
 For 17, you get 1 rectangle whose sides are parallel to the grid axis, which is definitely not a square.
-But you get a tilted square of area 17 sq. units. (see Figure T5).
+But you get a tilted square of area 17 square units. (see figure T5).
 In the case of 24, you don't get a square on the grid but get rectangles both straight and tilted.
-Interestingly in case of 24, you get a tilted rectangle which is 3 copies of a tilted rectangle of area 8 sq units. (see Figure T6)
+Interestingly, in case of 24, you get a tilted rectangle which is 3 copies of a tilted rectangle of area 8 square units (see figure T6).